cloudfabrix/rda-artifacts/pipelines/asset-discovery/linux/README.md

         }
       }

-    Pstream Name: network-endpoints-identity-stream (If it was not created already)
+    Pstream Name: network-endpoints-identity-stream (Note: If it is already exist, please ignore)

     Attribute Settings: